jdittrich/userNeedResearchBook/text/allURBook.md

 ## Why should I use the methods described in this book?

 User Need Research helps us to find out is how and why users do their work.
 This is different from usability testing.
-Testing is great for finding out about users problems, bugs and possibilities to tweak an existing product.
-However, usability tests tell you few about the why and how if users work.
-You may give them a task to accomplish in the usability testing – but are these the tasks they are doing in their actual work?
-And if so – why is this task done anyway?
+Testing is great for finding out about users’ problems, existing bugs and the possibilities to tweak an existing product.
+However, usability tests tell you little about the »why« and »how« of users’ work.
+In  usability  testing you may give the user a task to accomplish – but are these the tasks they are doing in their actual work?
+And if so – why is this task being done anyway?

-Thus you need methods that may inform you about things you don’t know about yet.
+Thus you need methods that  inform you about things you don’t know about yet.
 These are methods which allow us to explore the actual actions and the reasons behind them – because even if you might be puzzled about some things you observe they usually make perfect sense for the users.

- This is not simply done by asking users what they want.
-Doing this, you usually get to know that people want a better version of what they already have.
-For design it is more useful to know the needs behind this wishes.
+ Finding out about users’ needs  is not done by just asking users what they want, because in this case you are usually told that people want a better version of what they already have.
+ For design it is more useful to know the *needs* behind these wishes.
 Henry Ford allegedly said »If I had asked people what they wanted, they would have said faster horses«.
 Instead of faster horses, Ford sold a product that satisfied an underlying motivation – getting quickly from A to B – instead of the  specific wish.